rapidfort/community-images/community_images/yugabyte/yugabytedb/README.md

 A hardened image is a copy of a container that has been optimized and reduced for significantly improved security.
 Because every container uses many open-source software components and their dependencies, there’s a lot of extra weight that can be trimmed.

-This image is a hardened version of the official [yugabyteDB yugabyte][source-image-repo-link] image on Docker Hub.
+This image is a hardened version of the official [yugabyteDB Yugabyte][source-image-repo-link] image on Docker Hub.

 RapidFort is an industry-leading container optimization solution that minimizes software attack surfaces by removing unused code.
 Most containers can be reduced by at least 50%, which reduces the opportunity for malicious attacks and CVE exploits.
 Learn more at [RapidFort.com][rf-link].